Blanche of Burgundy: Trial and imprisonment

 Acting quickly, King Philip ordered the arrest of all his daughters-in-law and the knights.
 Following torture, the d'Aunays confessed to adultery and admitted that it had lasted three years.
-The Blanche and Margaret were tried before the Paris Parlement and were found guilty of adultery.
+Blanche and Margaret were tried before the Paris Parlement and were found guilty of adultery.
 Their heads were shaven and both were sentenced to life imprisonment underground in Château Gaillard, while the d'Aunays were condemned to death and duly executed.
 Blanche's first child, a son named Philip, was born around 5 January 1314, so presumably his paternity was not challenged; her second child, a daughter named Joan, was born in 1315 after the trial.
 Despite her disgrace, Blanche remained in contact with her ambitious mother and often received gifts from her.

 Queenship and death

 On Philip V's death on 3 January 1322, Blanche's husband, Charles, inherited the crown.
-Blanche thus became queen of France and Navarre, but at Charles' request, Pope John XXII declared their marriage null and void on 19 May 1322.
+Blanche thus became queen of France and Navarre, but she remained imprisoned and not crowned; at Charles' request, Pope John XXII declared their marriage null and void on 19 May 1322.
 Both Charles and Blanche received permission to remarry.
 Both of her children died in infancy, Philip by the end of March 1322 and Joan on 17 May 1321.

 Though she was replaced immediately by Marie of Luxembourg, there was no hope for Blanche to remarry, as she was sent to Gavray Castle.
 There is no evidence that supports the common belief that she died as a nun at Maubuisson Abbey.
-Having spent eight years imprisoned underground, the former queen suffered from poor health.
+Having spent eight years imprisoned underground, the former queen had poor health.
 The date of her eventual death is unknown; the Pope mentioned her as dead in a document of 5 April 1326 issuing a dispensation for the marriage of her former husband and Jeanne d'Évreux.